ndy7stillx86ihz/ndy7stillx86ihz/README.md

     "🎓 Cybersecurity Engineer",
     "🚩 Interested in networking and cryptography stuff", "🐍 Python scripting lover to the bone",
-    "👨‍💻 I code in Java, Javascript and Bash too",
+    "☕ I mainly code in Java (against my will)",
     "🌱 Improving my software design skill",
     "☠️ CTF player (mostly web and crypto challenges)", "🎮 Sometimes i develop tiny games as a hobbie"